fmoyaj/TeenBirthRate-Chicago/README.md

 Francisca Moya Jimenez

-This project started as our final project for STAT 318: Regression Analysis and Statistical Models in Fall of 2021, where my partner Andrea Mock and I, fit a multiple linear regression model to identify public health indicators associated with teen birth rate in Chicago.
+This capstone started as my final project for STAT 318: Regression Analysis and Statistical Models in Fall of 2021, where my partner Andrea Mock and I, fit a multiple linear regression model to identify public health indicators associated with teen birth rate in Chicago.
 In my capstone project for my Data Science major, I built upon our work by looking into possible interaction models into more detail, and visualizing the interactions in the best multiple linear regression model.
 We can compare the first-order model and the model with interactions to better understand the relationships between the different predictors.